State Machine

 .initial()

-Mark this state as the initial state of the state machine
+Mark this state to be the current state of the state machine when it is created.

 .onEnter()